diemesleno/dcrud/README.md

 - [x] Use Python 3.x
 - [x] Write documentation on how to setup, run and use your implementation

+### Test Environment

+Set up a virtual machine environment using vagrant (provisioned by Puppet/Salt/Ansible/Bash - whatever suits you best) or docker-compose to run the test task including some short documentation.

 ## Installation